 3 Tips to Help Someone with Alzheimer’s Brush Their Teeth

-It’s essential for good dental health and overall health to make sure your older adult regularly brushes their teeth.
+It’s essential for good dental health and overall health to ensure your loved one regularly brushes their teeth.

 But when someone has Alzheimer’s disease or dementia, they might need help to brush their teeth properly to avoid cavities and other dental issues.

-Unfortunately, very few people are willing to sit quietly and allow someone else to stick things in their mouth.
+Unfortunately, very few people will sit quietly and let someone else stick things in their mouth.
 Think of how you’d react if someone tried that on you.

 So it’s understandable if your older adult resists when you try to brush their teeth – it’s human instinct.

-To help you keep their teeth clean and mouth healthy, try dementia expert Teepa Snow’s 3 key techniques to get the job done with a minimum of fuss.
+To help you keep their teeth clean and mouth healthy, try dementia expert Teepa Snow’s three key techniques to do the job with minimal fuss.

-In this 2 minute video clip, Teepa demonstrates how to successfully brush someone else’s teeth by calming and distracting those natural instincts to resist.
+In this two-minute video clip, Teepa demonstrates how to brush someone else’s teeth successfully by calming and distracting their natural instincts to resist.

 Advertisement